 Barcelona is renowned for its stunning collection of modern and contemporary art and architecture.
 This is where you will find the Picasso Museum, which covers the artist's early career quite well, and the architectural wonders of Antoni Gaudi, with their twisting organic forms that are a delight to look at.
 A day trip from Barcelona is the town of Figueres, noted for the Salvador Dalí Museum, designed by the Surrealist himself.

-Outside of Madrid and Barcelona, the art museums quickly dwindle in size and importance, although there are a couple of worthy mentions that should not be looked over: Many of El Greco's most famous works lie in Toledo, an easy day trip from Madrid.
+Outside of Madrid and Barcelona, many of El Greco's most famous works lie in Toledo, an easy day trip from Madrid.
 The Disrobing of Christ, perhaps El Greco's most famous work, sits in the Cathedral, but you can also find work by him in one of the small art museums around town.
 Valladolid is home to the National Museum of Sculpture, with an extensive collection ranging from the Middle Ages to the 19th century.
 Bilbao in the Basque Country of northern Spain is home to a spectacular Guggenheim Museum designed by Frank Gehry that has put the city on the map.

 Spain is divided into autonomías or autonomous regions, plus two independent cities.
 Some of the autonomías - notably the ones which have other official languages alongside Spanish - are regions with their own unique historical tradition.
 These include the Basque Country or Euskadi (Basque), Galicia (Galician), Catalonia or Catalunya, the Valencian region or Comunitat Valenciana, and the Balearic Islands or Illes Balears (Catalan), but also Andalusia.
 Travelers to these parts of the Iberian Peninsula should respect their history and language.
 The Canary Islands lie off the coast of Moroccoand are geographically part of Africa, as are the two cities of Ceuta and Melilla.